 Reality: You will have a wonderful time with your family!

 Don’t sweat the small stuff, accept things will go wrong, and use your vacation time to bask in family togetherness.
-Although your dream holiday may not end up as blissful as you planned, you will have created memories that will last a lifetime for you and your children.
+Although your dream holiday may not have a flawless execution as you planned, you will have created memories that will last a lifetime for you and your children.

 SUGGESTION: It’s not mandatory that every day of your vacation is packed full of activities.
 Take a day off from seeing the sights and spend a “lazy day” playing board games, watching movies, and cuddling your kids.
 When the distractions of home and work are eliminated, you may find this mundane family time to be the best day of your trip.